chaossocial/meta/terms.md

 * IP address of the third-party service
 * Name of the user's software
-* Display name, username und profile pictures
+* Display name, username and profile pictures
 * Date and time of the interaction
 * Profile data